strapi/documentation/docs/user-docs/latest/media-library/organizing-assets-with-folders.md

 3. Click **Save** to save the changes and see them reflected in the Media Library interface.

 ::: tip
-From the "Edit folder" popup, you can also delete a folder by clicking the **Delete folder** button.
+From the "Edit folder" popup, you can also delete a single folder by clicking the **Delete folder** button.
 :::

 ## Deleting folders